dexlab-io/fvm/README.md

 #### fee

 The amount of fee to be charged for a specific action is saved inside the contract.
-This amount is expressed in FIQ tokens.
+This amount is expressed in PIE tokens.

 // TODO consider using a registry to make this fee dynamic